jeswin/humanist/README.md

 ### Argument-less options aka Flags

-A flag is a boolean which indicates whether an option has been specified.
-It takes no arguments, so the argument count should be set to zero.
+A flag is a boolean which indicates whether an option has been mentioned in the command input.

 Here's an example, with a flag called 'privately'.